-Some people have trouble, even if they stay away from triggers and take medications.
+Some people have trouble, even if they stay away from triggers and take medicines.

 Asthma has no cure.
 But most of the time, symptoms can be controlled by taking medicines and staying away from triggers.

-An Asthma Action Plan is central to good asthma control.
-It is an individualized worksheet developed by you and your healthcare provider that shows what to do if you have asthma symptoms.
+An Asthma Action Plan is key to good asthma control.
+It is a personal worksheet created by you and your healthcare provider.
+It shows what to do if you have asthma symptoms.
 It also tells you when to call your provider or when to call 911.
-And when to go to the emergency room
+And when to go to the emergency room.

 It affects all ages, from babies to older adults.